aycabta/deviantart/README.md

 ---------------------------------
 ```

-The access token is cached at `test/fixtures/authorization_code.json`.
+The authorization code is cached at `test/fixtures/authorization_code.json`.

 ## API